kamranahmedse/developer-roadmap/src/data/roadmaps/ml/content/plotly.md

 Plotly is a web-based data visualization library for creating interactive charts and graphs.
 It offers a wide range of graph types, including scatter plots, line charts, bar charts, and heatmaps, among others.
 Plotly allows you to create interactive visualizations that can be easily customized and shared

-plotly.py is a high-level, declarative charting library. plotly.js ships with over 30 chart types, including scientific charts, 3D graphs, statistical charts, SVG maps, financial charts, and more.

 # Installation

 Plotly does not come built-in with Python.
 To install it type the below command in the terminal.

 command line : **pip install plotly**

-# Package Structure of Plotly

-There are three main modules in Plotly.
-They are: plotly.plotly plotly.graph.objects plotly.tools
-**plotly.plotly** acts as the interface between the local machine and Plotly.
-It contains functions that require a response from Plotly’s server.

-**plotly.graph_objects** module contains the objects (Figure, layout, data, and the definition of the plots like scatter plot, line chart) that are responsible for creating the plots.
-The Figure can be represented either as dict or instances of **plotly.graph_objects.Figure** and these are serialized as JSON before it gets passed to plotly.js.
-Consider the below example for better understanding.

 **Note:** plotly.express module can create the entire Figure at once.
 It uses the graph_objects internally and returns the graph_objects.Figure instance.

 # **Plotly Tutorial for Beginners**
 [Plotly for Beginner level](https://www.kaggle.com/code/kanncaa1/plotly-tutorial-for-beginners)
-## Some plotes in plotly
-    1.Line Charts
-    2.Scatter Charts
-    3.Bar Charts
-    4.Pie Charts
-    5.Bubble Charts

 # _Line plot_